Burnout and Loss of identity Reflection

 When we carry responsibility without authority and try and give from places within us that are already depleted we get resentful; when we try to live and work by values that don’t fit us, something subtle erodes deep within: our sense of self.

 This is especially common among high-functioning professionals in roles that carry moral weight and responsibility.
-Over time, that can lead to moral distress: a form of psychological injury that occurs when we are required to act in ways that conflict with our values and sense of integrity.
+Over time, that can lead to moral injury: a form of psychological injury that occurs when we are required to act in ways that conflict with our values and sense of integrity.

 Burnout and loss of identity happens slowly and over time.